 It has not been determined whether the requirements of this program meet licensure in the following states: Alaska, Arizona, California, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Mississippi, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Tennessee, Utah, Virginia, Washington, West Virginia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands

 Up-to-date practices.
 Expert faculty throughout the major will provide you with knowledge of special education procedures as outlined by current federal legislation.
-Through unique coursework, projects and school-based experiences, you'll learn best practices and the latest techniques in areas like contingency contracting, behavior counting and charting, reinforcement systems and behavior therapy.
+Through unique coursework, projects and school-based experiences, you'll learn best practices and the latest techniques in areas like behavior management, inclusive practices, co-teaching and intervention.
 You'll also become familiar with special education law, ethical behavior, and how to best consult and collaborate with parents, school personnel and agencies in designing high-quality learning for all children.

 Study abroad opportunities.
 Explore how different societies educate their youth and gain new ideas about how teachers reach their students by studying abroad.
 Many UWEC students choose to immerse themselves in other schools and communities early on in their college careers in an effort to better understand the world around them.
 Being able to develop teaching techniques in another country is a once-in-a-lifetime experience you won't want to miss.

 Varied, engaging curriculum.
 Coursework throughout the special education major will introduce you to a variety of teaching methods for all ages and abilities.
 Explore the connections between inclusive play and development.
 Learn how to educate and best care for young children with autism, health conditions or orthopedic impairments.
+Discover best practices for teaching early numeracy.
 And learn about infant and toddler early intervention and care, with special focuses on health, safety, nutrition, and designing and evaluating effective activities/environments.

 Outside-the-classroom learning.
 While at UWEC, you'll have multiple opportunities to take your education to the next level.
-Through cultural immersion and service-learning experiences, you'll have the opportunity to participate in programming at the Aldine School District in Houston, Texas; volunteer in classrooms in the Washington, D.C., area; or work as a teacher’s aide in Tucson, Arizona.
+Through cultural immersion and service-learning experiences, you'll have the opportunity to participate in programming at the Aldine School District in Houston, Texas; volunteer in classrooms in the Washington, D.C., area; work as a teacher’s aide in Tucson, Arizona; or experience the Scottish special education system firsthand in Scotland.
 These experiences often lead to new ways of thinking, enhanced cultural competency and a better understanding of culturally responsive instruction.

-Graduates of the special education, unified early childhood program will hold licenses in early childhood special education as well as early childhood regular education, which includes kindergarten through third grade.
+Graduates of the special education, unified early childhood program will hold licenses in early childhood special education as well as early childhood regular education, which includes birth, home visits in early intervention, 4K, kindergarten, first grade, second grade and third grade.
 Because of a regular shortage of special education teachers and UW-Eau Claire's long history of producing exceptional teachers, our graduates have no problem finding jobs in Wisconsin and beyond.

 Where are special education, unified early childhood alumni now?

-From kindergarten teachers to elementary teachers to special education teachers to day care center owners, you can find Blugolds in school districts and communities across the state.
+From kindergarten teachers to early intervention specialists to elementary teachers, special education teachers and child care center owners, you can find Blugolds in school districts and communities across the state.
 And they are playing a critical role in the lives of others.
 By promoting inclusivity and intervening early, our grads are making a tremendous impact in their communities and helping all children be successful.